clap-lab/clap-lab.github.io/workshop.markdown

 **End:** 🕒 Thursday, March 27th, 2025, 3 PM 📍 <a href="https://maps.app.goo.gl/KZZ6gwcbJ3GjbfiS6">Tagungszentrum an der Sternwarte, Göttingen</a><br>

 Participation in the workshop is free of charge but the number of participants is limited. <br>
-We only have a few open spots left (register quickly below).
+We only have a few open spots left.
+Register quickly by sending an e-mail with your full name to <a href="mailto:evailse.beck@stud.uni-goettingen.de">evailse.beck@stud.uni-goettingen.de</a>

 ## **Keynote Speakers**
 We are thrilled to announce two keynote presentations: